 - Blurry vision

-As the disease progresses, and blood sugar levels continue to be high, additional symptoms may include:
+As the disease progresses, and blood sugar levels continue to raise and additional symptoms may include:

 - Yeast infections